women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Breast Cancer Prevention

-Women should consult their healthcare professionals to determine which prevention methods suit them.
-Breast cancer prevention is possible through targeted lifestyle changes that put the individual’s wellness first.
-We can change our habits, reduce alcohol consumption, and quit smoking.
-We can manage our weight and exercise daily.
+Women should consult their healthcare professionals to determine which prevention methods are most suitable for their individual needs.
+Breast cancer prevention is possible through targeted lifestyle changes that put a woman’s health and wellness first.

 Key Takeaways